marked-gil/tasks-master-api/README.md

 The main goal of this API is to allow the React application, entitled [**Tasks Master**](http://tasks-master.herokuapp.com/), to retrieve, post and update data related to users' profiles, tasks, task categories, and comments.

 ## The Use of Agile Methodology
 This project was created using the Agile methodology.
 For this API, there were fifty (50) user stories that were created.
-Forty-three (43) of those were implemented, while the seven (7) are left for future implementation.
+Forty-three (43) of those were implemented, while seven (7) are left for future implementation.
 To see the Kanban board, click this [link](https://github.com/users/marked-gil/projects/17).

 [<ins>Back to Table of Contents</ins>](#table-of-contents)